 Samsung Galaxy S22 displays

-In addition, Mauri QHD claims that only the Galaxy S22 Ultra will boast LTPO technology, which means only it would be able to scale the refresh rate on its display from 120Hz down to 1Hz.
+Like the Galaxy S21 series, the S22 phones are all expected to have LTPO panels, meaning they'll be able to scale the refresh rate on its display from 120Hz down to 1Hz.
 This helps save battery life.

 Samsung Galaxy S22 cameras

-What about zooming power?
+What about the zooming power?
 One rumor points to the Galaxy S22 offering a 3X telephoto zoom lens with a 10MP resolution.
-This would be an upgrade over the previous 3X hybrid optical zoom.
+This would be an upgrade over the previous 3x hybrid optical zoom.

 Samsung is also reportedly testing the ability to shoot 8K video at 60 frames per second for the Galaxy S22.
 This would be an improvement over the Galaxy S21 Ultra, which maxes out at 24fps for 8K video.
 Granted, there are very few people who own 8K TVs, as they are prohibitively expensive.
 But this upgrade would result in a more future-proof phone.

-The main chip powering the Galaxy S22 could the new Snapdragon 895, which is said to be a 4nm chip.
-In fact, rumor has it that Samsung could be the company to manufacture the Snapdragon 895.
+The main chip powering the Galaxy S22 could be the just unveiled Snapdragon 8 Gen 1.
+In fact, a rumor that circulated before Qualcomm revealed its new chipset claimed that Samsung could be the company to manufacture the new Snapdragon chip.

-Under the hood, the Samsung Galaxy S22 could get a major boost in graphics power, with a GPU based on AMD's RDNA 2 architecture, which happens to underpin the PS5 and Xbox Series X. That's not to say the Galaxy S22 will have the power of the latest games consoles, but it could easily surpass the handsets on our best gaming phones list.
+The Exynos 2200, as it is called, features a Xclipse 920 GPU which uses AMD RDNA 2 graphics architecture.
+That's the same tech that happens to underpin the PS5 and Xbox Series X. That's not to say the Galaxy S22 will have the power of the latest games consoles, but it could easily surpass the handsets on our best gaming phones list.

-This rumor has been given more credence with a tip that Samsung is testing several configurations of a new Exynos 2200 chip that sports AMD graphics.
-And reliable leaker Ice Universe posted alleged Wild Life results on Twitter of the performance of one configuration; the graphics benchmark results showed a score of 8,134 points with an average FPS of 50.3.
+Reliable leaker Ice Universe posted alleged Wild Life results on Twitter of the performance of one Exynos 2200 configuration; the graphics benchmark results showed a score of 8,134 points with an average FPS of 50.3.
 That's extremely impressive for an Android phone.

 Samsung Galaxy S22 battery and charging

-Ice Universe has some other details about potential S22 batteries.
-The leaker says the Galaxy S22 will offer a 3,800 mAh power pack while the Galaxy S22 Plus will use a 4,600 mAh battery — both figures represent 200 mAh downgrades.
+Ice Universe also claims the Galaxy S22 will offer a 3,800 mAh power pack while the Galaxy S22 Plus will use a 4,600 mAh battery — both figures represent 200 mAh downgrades.
 The Galaxy S22 Ultra is expected to retain the 5,000 mAh size of its predecessor.